located at the eastern end of the Isle of Wight,

 In 2013 there were 34 shouts (24 ALB & 10 ILB) with 67 people being rescued or assisted.
 See History Timeline & News for more detail.

-Although changes may be necessary at short notice for operational reasons, the next planned ALB launch is expected to be on:
+Although changes may be necessary at short notice for operational reasons, the next planned ALB training launches are currently due to be on:

 HMS Queen Elizabeth - Portsmouth 16th August 2017

 (photo kindly by Gosport & Fareham Inshore Rescue)